The Ultimate Drone Racing Guide

-As we’re sure you already know (or are soon to find out), there is a lot of things you will have to learn to move up to the “big boy” quadcopters.
-When we got into the hobby, we were quite frankly flabbergasted by the lack of cohesive knowledge regarding building and flying miniquads.
-Don’t get us wrong, all of the information you will ever need to know is out there.
-It’s just spread out across several public forums, hundreds of blog posts and tons of YouTube videos.
-If you don’t know what you are looking for, you are in for a painful ride.
+As we’re sure you already know, or are soon to find out, there is a lot of learning involved in flying these amazing machines.
+When we got into this hobby, we were flabbergasted by the lack of cohesive knowledge regarding building and flying miniquads.
+Don’t get us wrong, all of the information you need to know is out there, it’s just spread out across several forums, hundreds of blog posts, and tons of YouTube videos.

-Our goal with this site is to organize all that.
-Bring the best information we found from all over the Internet together into one cohesive guide that will get you through the entire process of learning to fly, researching and buying parts, building your quadcopter and finally flying it.
-Where there were gaps, we filled it.
-Our articles also serve as extensions of this guide, providing even more references to valuable blogs, videos and forums you can go to to do more research.
+Our goal is to organize all the information you need in one place.
+This comprehensive guide will get you through the entire process of learning to fly, researching and buying parts, building your quadcopter, and finally flying it.
+Think of it as your “Drone 101” learning guide.
+Our articles also serve as extensions of this guide, providing even more references to valuable blogs, videos, and forums you can review for even more information.

 - Provide a neatly-organized directory of articles and videos that can get a newbie with absolutely no experience in the hobby flying.

-- Keep this directory up to date so that the miniquad you build will have the most up to date hardware and software, meaning you spend less money making the same purchasing mistakes we, and most others in the hobby have.
+- Keep this directory up to date so that the miniquad you build will have the most up to date hardware and software.
+This means you spend less money avoiding making the same purchasing mistakes we, and others in the hobby, made.

-If you are totally new to the hobby, we highly suggest you start from section (1) below and read everything linked in (1) and (2).
-It could save you a ton of money or prevent you from chopping a finger off or burning down your house.
+If you are totally new to the hobby, we highly suggest you start from section one.
+Reading as much as you can from sections one and two could save you a ton of money or prevent a dumb accident like cutting up your fingers or burning down your house.

 Section 1: Radio Control, FPV, and miniquad basics (learn to fly)